 Check our foundations for color, elevation, and spacing for additional usage guidance.

-Use these examples to get a better understanding of how tokens work.
+Use these examples to get a better understanding of how different tokens work.

 Here’s an example of color design tokens in use: the default text color and the background color for a "danger" button on hover.